The days of bland baby rice are already behind you, and your newly weaned baby is getting more used to eating solid food.

 Start with mild white fish to allow your baby to acquire a taste for the fishy flavour.
 Plaice has a particularly delicate taste, and often goes down well mashed with potatoes and creamy mascarpone cheese.

-Many parents delay introducing nuts to avoid the risk of allergies, but lentils and pulses are an alternative way to get your young baby used to mild nutty flavours.
-Lentils are packed with iron, so they’re especially important if you’re bringing your baby up on a vegetarian diet.
+Many parents delay introducing nuts due to concerns about allergies, but lentils and pulses are an alternative way to get your young baby used to mild nutty flavours.
+Lentils are packed with iron, so they're especially important if you're bringing your baby up on a vegetarian diet.

-You can also introduce other pulses in baby-friendly dishes like home made chickpea hummous (perfect for messy finger food dippng) or even the occasional serving of (mashed) baked beans with toast – just be sure to choose reduced sugar and salt varieties.
+You can also introduce other pulses in baby-friendly dishes like homemade chickpea houmous (perfect for messy finger food dippng) or even the occasional serving of (mashed) baked beans with toast – just be sure to choose reduced sugar and salt varieties.

 Don’t forget, all babies are different, and some take to new tastes more easily than others.
 It’s also worth introducing new foods at breakfast or lunchtime, rather than teatime, so that if your baby shows any reaction, or they give him wind, you won’t be in for a sleepless night.